whatisyourusername/commLabComic/README.md

 ## Process:
    We created the illustrations for our project and then started working iteratively on the presentation of the drawings as a web comic.
 In our final site, we used a lot of libraries to implemnet different interactions and animations.
 The starting page enables the user to make one of two choices that will affect the order of the comic.
 A grab and drop interaction was implemented on this page using a library.
 The actual comic was implemented as a vertical photo carousel using a library.
 More libraries were used to animate the fading in and out, growing, and shrinking animations of elements on the page as the user progresses through the comic.

+   'The Monkey Apocalypse' ran through multiple idea developments, and we aimed to work on ways of interactivity that resonate with our theme and message. https://github.com/SeifAmr/Comics-project shares our development phases.
+'The Monkey Apocalypse' started as a classically styled comic with scroll motion revealing the storyline.
+Our next step was to involve interactivity to have suspense as an aspect of the story.
+Suspense as an element is essential because we thought it would strengthen the user's involvement in the comic.
+Lastly, the implementation of decision-making is a powerful tool because it connects the user to a world in which he is a spectator.

 ## Reflection & Evaluation: